ArtRabbit/freshers/src/pages/art-opps.md

 permalink: /art-opps/index.html
 eleventyNavigation:
   key: Art Opps
+  order: '4'
   parent: Part 4 - Professional Development
 pageNavigation:
-  back: /career-spotlight-becoming-an-established-artist
+  back: /degree-shows/index.html
   next: /art-jobs/index.html
   nextLabel: Art Jobs
 ---
 We may be a little biased, but we’re not alone in thinking that we have the best list of artist opportunities out there.
 Each week, we carefully select the open calls and opportunities that we think will benefit artists and other creatives in all stages of their career.
 The final product is an expertly editorialised list that has resulted in countless success stories.
 Be sure to check it out regularly to become one of them.

-\[banner]
+ARTRABBIT ART OPPS BANNER

-Some other great sources:
+## Some other great sources:

 [Arts Council Grants for the Arts](https://www.artscouncil.org.uk/funding-finder/grants-arts)